esvhd/notes/ML/fast.ai/fastai.md

 Use `u-net` - it has a smiliar idea as ResNet / dense net, for the down-sampling and up-sampling processes that had the same dimension, a skip connection is added to the up-sampling output.
 However, instead of adding, concat was used.

 **De-convolution** - increase the output size, the reverse of convolution.
 E.g. using nearest neighbour interpolation (lesson 7).

+`u-net` lessson 7 has code to use a pre-trained u-net.
+The froze section for u-net is the first encoder / convolution layers, i.e. layers before de-convolution.

 ## Tabular Problems with NN